sjcreator06/chordMD/README.md

 # chordMD
-Convert Chords to Nashville Number System
+ChordMD is a single Python script that can be run to convert chords to the Nashville number system.